A bill to prevent homelessness and to provide a comprehensive aid package for homeless individuals.

 Sponsor and status

-This bill was introduced on June 26, 1986, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 26, 1986, in a previous session of Congress, but it did not receive a vote.

 Senator for Tennessee